Hormones and Women

 How Woman Benefit from Higher Levels of Testosterone

 As a woman ages, her production of testosterone by the ovaries decreases.
 Many peri or post menopausal women could benefit from low doses of testosterone.
 Osteoporosis is very common among this age group and a serious problem.
+Many Reverse Health reviews discuss why post menopausal women also have difficulty losing and maintaining weight.
+According to some Reverse Health reviews and testimonials, post menopausal women may benefit from reverse dieting programs.
 Low doses of testosterone could help prevent, or even reverse, osteoporosis in these women.
 However, testosterone isn't approved as a treatment for osteoporosis at this time.

 Believing that testosterone is only for men, many women would be reluctant to take testosterone anyway.
 In addition, most doctors wouldn't want to prescribe it because they would fear that the woman might get a few facial hairs.
 The idea is that better to have broken bones and be womanly, than have a few stray chin hairs and be healthy.